PaulRothery/JMSExample/README.md

 JMSExample
 ==========

-JMS example for producer/consumer using AcrtiveMQ
+JMS example for producer/consumer using ActiveMQ